Multinucleate cell

 A multinucleate cell (also known as multinucleated cell or polynuclear cell) is a eukaryotic cell that has more than one nucleus, i.e., multiple nuclei share one common cytoplasm.
 Mitosis in multinucleate cells can occur either in a coordinated, synchronous manner where all nuclei divide simultaneously or asynchronously where individual nuclei divide independently in time and space.
 Certain organisms may have a multinuclear stage of their life cycle.
 For example, slime molds have a vegetative, multinucleate life stage called a plasmodium.

 Multinucleate cells, depending on the mechanism by which they are formed, can be divided into "syncytia" (formed by cell fusion) or "coenocytes" (formed by nuclear division not followed by cytokinesis).

 Some bacteria, such as Mycoplasma pneumoniae, a pathogen of the respiratory tract, may display multinuclear filaments as a result of a delay between genome replication and cellular division.
+Here, multinuclear filaments refer to multiple nucleoids within the same cytoplasm, as bacteria are prokaryotic.

 Terminology

-Some biologists use the term "acellular" to refer to multinucleate cell forms (syncitia and plasmodia), such as to differentiate "acellular" slime molds from the purely "cellular" ones (which do not form such structures).
-This usage is incorrect and highly misleading to laymen, and as such it is discouraged.
+Some biologists use the potentially misleading term "acellular" to refer to multinucleate cell forms (syncitia and coenocytes), such as to differentiate "acellular" slime molds from the purely "cellular" ones (which do not form such structures).

 Some use the term "syncytium" in a wide sense, to mean any type of multinucleate cell, while others differentiate the terms for each type.